zhanghai/opengl-c-solarsystem/README.md

 Astronomical data are taken from the planet pages on [Wikipedia](https://en.wikipedia.org).
 In order to keep the size and offset of this model reasonable, values are scaled by functions to present a sensible rendering, while maintaining their relative magnitude.

+You can get an impression of the actual scale of solar system at [If the Moon Were Only 1 Pixel](http://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html).

 Both physical and orbital data of every planet is kept as a `body_t`, with a null-terminated `body_t *` array field containing its children.
 They are initialized as globals in beginning of the program.